bebound/hugo_blog/content/post/using-ddqn-to-play-flappy-bird.md

 4. Frame Skipping

     Frame-skipping means agent sees and selects actions on every k frame instead of every frame, the last action is repeated on skipped frames.
-In this game, k=2, when k=4, the agent's max reward will stay at 0.
 This method will accelerate the training procedure.
-More details can be found [here](https://danieltakeshi.github.io/2016/11/25/frame-skipping-and-preprocessing-for-deep-q-networks-on-atari-2600-games/).
+I have tried different frame skipping values.
+When `frame=1`, I got max reward, about 100.
+When `frame=2`, the max reward drop to 50.
+When k=4, the agent failed to play the game, and max reward stays at 0.
+Although frame skipping is not working with flappy bird, someone has prove that it does work in many cases.
+More details can be found in this [post](https://danieltakeshi.github.io/2016/11/25/frame-skipping-and-preprocessing-for-deep-q-networks-on-atari-2600-games/).

 5. Prioritized Experience Replay